 Do you get the idea?

-One thing to help you stop spending money this month is to focus on weekly goals.
+One thing to help you stop all kind of spending this month is to focus on weekly goals.

 Take your monthly goal and break them down into weeks.

 Why weeks?
 You see, when you break your goals and focus on reducing your spending weekly it will help you stay focus.